profshrestha/profshrestha.github.io/index.md

 ### Highlights

-He has seven patents and more than 35 publications.
-He is tenured professor at SSU and a Senior Member of IEEE.
-He has received NSF Smart and Connected Health, and CSU Biotech Faculty Research awards.
-He is the founder and director of the SSU Intelligent Systems Lab.
+He holds seven patents and has more than 35 publications.
+He is a tenured professor at SSU and a Senior Member of IEEE.
+He has received NSF Smart and Connected Health and CSU Biotech Faculty Research awards.
+He is also the founder and director of the SSU Intelligent Systems Lab.

 #### Appointments